How to Dispose and Recycle Your Dishwasher: 4 Most Efficient Methods

 #4 Hire a Junk Removal Company

-If you’re still looking for how to throw away your dishwasher, you might want to hire a junk removal service company.
+If you’re still looking for how to dispose of your dishwasher, hire a professional junk removal service company.

 These companies will typically pick your dishwasher and anything else you want to get rid of for a fee.